patrickmellinger/real-time-air-monitor/README.md

 - All of the Github repos linked in the libraries section above are potentially useful.

 ## Feedback
 <p>I'm relavtively new to Arduino, so please let me know if this can be improved.
 All feedback is welcome.
 If you have a problem with any part of this repository, please open an issue.
-For other inquiries please contact me directly.</p>
+For other enquiries please contact me directly.</p>